-The two schools share a board of trustees and a teaching philosophy.
+COLLABORATION The two schools share a board of trustees and a teaching philosophy.
 Staff and students collaborate on many aspects of school life, including learning strategies.
 Because of the shared approach to learning, students benefit from a seamless education.
-By the time your child moves to the secondary school they will already be familiar with teaching methods, the campus and some of its students.
-High school is a natural progression of primary, so far less daunting a change for new Year 9's.
+By the time your child moves to the Secondary School they will already be familiar with teaching methods, the campus and some of its students.
+High School is a natural progression of Primary, so far less daunting a change for new Year 9's.
 Collaboration occurs in a number of ways.
-For example, Year 8 students are invited to enrol in some of the secondary school modules; secondary school students run workshops for primary kids on areas of interest such as electronics and robotics; secondary students coach the younger children at sport and run tournaments; and staff work together to develop approaches to teaching.
+For example, Year 8 students are invited to enrol in some of the Secondary School modules; secondary school students run workshops for Primary kids on areas of interest such as electronics and robotics; Secondary students coach the younger children at sport and run tournaments; and staff work together to develop approaches to teaching.

-Learning Environment

-The school buildings have been designed in response to the latest international research on how kids learn best.
+Learning Environment The school buildings have been designed in response to the latest international research on how kids learn best.
 Rather than a series of single classrooms in which one teacher teaches 30 students, the spaces are far more flexible.
 Large spaces called 'learning commons' are augmented by smaller, screened off areas and cave-like break out rooms.
-This allows for teaching an individual to a group of 60 students, and any number in between.
+This allows for teaching one-on-one and up to a group of 60 students, and any number in between.
+The schools also have specialist spaces to cater for subjects that require built-in equipment, such as science.

-Lifelong Learners

-The schools aim to help your kids become lifelong learners who have the knowledge, skills and enthusiasm to achieve personal and academic excellence.
+Lifelong Learners The schools aim to help your kids become lifelong learners who have the knowledge, skills and enthusiasm to achieve personal and academic excellence.
 They also want to prepare them for life after school by helping them become problem solvers with good interpersonal skills who are able to work in a team.
-Here are some examples of the approaches taken to learning:
+Some examples of the approaches taken to learning follow: